javiorfo/nvim-fuel/README.md

 ## Caveats
 - To use this plugin in a particular language, **the compiler or language itself needs to be installed**.
-- Supported languages are: **C, C++, Clojure, Go, Haskell, Java, Kotlin, Lua, Python, Rust, Scala and Zig**
+- Supported languages are: **Assembly, C, C++, Clojure, Go, Haskell, Java, Kotlin, Lua, Python, Rust, Scala, Scheme and Zig**
 - This plugin has been developed on and for Linux following open source philosophies.

 ## Overview